pgriess/node-netstring/README.md

 If the `buf` parameter is specified, the netstring is written to this buffer rather than returned as a string.
 The `bufOff` parameter allows specifying the offset into the buffer at which to begin writing.
+The length of the resulting netstring in bytes is returned.

     nsPayload(buf, off = 0)